karkman/MMB-114_Genomics/01-UNIX-and-CSC.md

-# Day 1: Linux and CSC
+# Day 1: UNIX and CSC

 ## Connecting to Taito